 Kath joined Stewardship in 2012 as Operations Director.
 Initially, Kath started her career working as a chemical engineer and then made the curious career change to management consultancy where she worked across a variety of industries and organisations, both nationally and internationally, specialising in business transformation, process optimisation and employee engagement.
 Kath, husband Tim, and their son Micah, live in Cambridgeshire in a cottage they devoted five years to renovating.
 Kath is an active member of Kingsgate Community Church in Cambridge.

-Daniel is responsible for marketing, communications, new product development and campaigns throughout the year.
+Daniel is responsible for marketing, communications, new product development and the content and education team at Stewardship.
 He is passionate about finding new ways to make giving easy.
 Before joining Stewardship, Daniel helped lead a growing Christian development charity, Hand in Hand, and now continues to serve as a trustee, as well as sitting on the steering committees of other local community groups.
 Daniel is married with a young daughter and is currently exploring life in a new, local, ecumenical church plant.

 Kevin is a chartered accountant and was previously a tax consultant with Price Waterhouse.
 Recognised as a leading authority on charity law, tax and finance in the Christian sector, Kevin is an accomplished conference speaker and a key liaison with regulators, such as the Charity Commission, HMRC and the Treasury, as well as with Government.
 He is Vice Chairman of the Charity Tax Group and authors many of Stewardship's Briefing Papers.
 Kevin is married to Carol and they have three adult children.
 He is a member of Edmonton Baptist Church in North London.